Tom profile2014

 Then I revisited it after coming home from my first year at college, and was dismayed to find it was just this… little hole in the ground.
 Call it personal growth or jaded adulthood — that perspective had irrevocably changed.

-3. over 7 years ago on Calvin and Hobbes
+3. about 8 years ago on Calvin and Hobbes

 Y’know, I distinctly remember laughing at this particular comic when it first appeared in the newspaper.
 The idea of stores breaking out Christmas merchandise on November 1 in 1986 was still patently ridiculous.
 Whether merchants were being graciously polite, or just hadn’t yet realized that season’s vital end-of-year economic uptick, in any case there was still an informal etiquette in place that reserved that commercial ceremony for the day after Thanksgiving (and even then, there wasn’t talk of ‘Black Friday’, except perhaps amongst overworked retail workers).